ndrakos/blog/_posts/2022-03-15-Galaxy_Surveys_for_EoR.md

 Really what I want to know are the ability of the survey to constrain
 1. UV luminosity function
 2. xi.. from SEDs?
 3. fesc?
-and maybe:
+Does this need spectroscopy?
-4. topology
+4. Maybe also look into topology